raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 ### intersection

 The accepting set for the _Intersection_ of two recognizers is equally straightforward.
-While the acceptng set for the union is all those reachable states of the product where either (or both) of the two states is an accepting state, the accepting set for the intersection is all those reachable states of the product where both of the two states is an accepting state:
+While the accepting set for the union is all those reachable states of the product where either (or both) of the two states is an accepting state, the accepting set for the intersection is all those reachable states of the product where both of the two states is an accepting state:

 ```javascript
 function intersection (a, b) {